lemonkey/AFNetworking2Examples/README.md

 In this repository I've created a simple iOS app that demonstrates the main ways you can use the latest AFNetworking library and the newest Foundation networking libraries for iOS 7.

+Note that this example project uses CocoaPods to import the latest AFNetworking library.

 ## Resources

 ### From the [Source](http://github.com/afnetworking/afnetworking)